SebastianoF/ktx-parser/README.md

 <img src="images/schema.png" width="80%" align="center">

 ## Why

-This library generalizes the parser used to create the markdown and jupyter notebooks for the repository [numpy-100](https://github.com/rougier/numpy-100).
++ Main goal of the code is to generalise the parser used to create the markdown and jupyter notebooks for the repository [numpy-100](https://github.com/rougier/numpy-100).

++ This library is also an exercises to experiment the use of abstract classes in python.

+## Is it an overkill?

++ Yes, in its current state, to convert some text only to markdown and jupyter notebook this library is an overkill (for this reason the current version is not on pypi).
+Though its extensibility to other formats makes it reasonably useful.
 ## Where to start

 Install the library in a virtualenvironment with pip, then run the example in the examples folder: